-(Class A Shares, and Class C Shares Shares Only)
+(Class A Shares, Class C Shares and Class R Shares Only)

-As described in the applicable Prospectus, the Trust has adopted, on behalf of Class A and Class C Shares of the Fund, Distribution and Service Plans (collectively, the "Plans" and each individually, a "Plan").
-See "Shareholder Guide-Distribution and Service Fees" in the applicable Prospectus.
-The distribution fees payable under the Plans are subject to Rule 12b-1 under the Act and finance distribution and other services that are provided to investors in the Fund and enable the Fund to offer investors the choice of investing in either Class A or Class C Shares when investing in the Fund.
-In addition, distribution fees payable under the Plans may be used to assist the Fund in reaching and maintaining asset levels that are efficient for the Fund's operations and investments.
+Distribution and Service Plans.
+As described in the Prospectuses, the Trust has adopted, on behalf of Class A, Class C and Class R Shares of each Fund offering those share classes, distribution and service plans (collectively, the "Plans" and each individually, a "Plan").
+See "Shareholder Guide-Distribution and Service Fees" in the Prospectuses.
+The distribution fees payable under the Plans are subject to Rule 12b-1 under the Act and finance distribution and other services that are provided to investors in the Funds and enable the Funds to offer investors the choice of investing in either Class A, Class C or Class R Shares when investing in the Funds.
+In addition, distribution fees payable under the Plans may be used to assist the Funds in reaching and maintaining asset levels that are efficient for the Funds' operations and investments.

-The Plans for the Fund's Class A or Class C Shares were most recently approved by a majority vote of the Trustees of the Trust, including a majority of the non-interested Trustees of the Trust who have no direct or indirect financial interest in the Plans, cast at a meeting called for the purpose of approving the Plans on June 11-12, 2024.
+The Plans for Class A, Class C and Class R Shares of each applicable Fund were most recently approved by a majority vote of the Trustees of the Trust, including a majority of the non-interested Trustees of the Trust who have no direct or indirect financial interest in the Plans, cast at a meeting called for the purpose of approving the Plans, on June 11-12, 2024, with respect to Class A, Class C and Class R Shares.

-The compensation for distribution services payable under a Plan to Goldman Sachs may not exceed 0.25% and 0.75% per annum of the Fund's average daily net assets attributable to Class A and Class C Shares, respectively, of the Fund.

-Under the Plan for Class C Shares, Goldman Sachs is also entitled to receive a separate fee for personal and account maintenance services equal on an annual basis to 0.25% of the Fund's average daily net assets attributable to Class C Shares.
-With respect to Class A Shares, the Distributor at its discretion may use compensation for distribution services paid under the Plans for personal and account maintenance services and expenses so long as such total compensation under the Plan does not exceed the maximum cap on "service fees" imposed by FINRA.
+The compensation for distribution services payable under a Plan to Goldman Sachs may not exceed 0.25%, 0.75% and 0.50% per annum of a Fund's average daily net assets attributable to Class A, Class C and Class R Shares, respectively, of such Fund.
+Under the Plan for Class C Shares, Goldman Sachs is also entitled to receive a separate fee for personal and account maintenance services equal on an annual basis to 0.25% of each Fund's average daily net assets attributable to Class C Shares.
+With respect to Class A and Class R Shares, the Distributor at its discretion may use compensation for distribution services paid under the Plans for personal and account maintenance services and expenses so long as such total compensation under the Plans does not exceed the maximum cap on "service fees" imposed by FINRA.

 Each Plan is a compensation plan which provides for the payment of a specified fee without regard to the expenses actually incurred by Goldman Sachs.
 If such fee exceeds Goldman Sachs' expenses, Goldman Sachs may realize a profit from these arrangements.
-The distribution fees received by Goldman Sachs under the Plans (and, as applicable, CDSC) on Class A and Class C Shares may be sold by Goldman Sachs as Distributor to entities which provide financing for payments to Intermediaries in respect of sales of Class A and Class C Shares.
-To the extent such fees are not paid to such dealers, Goldman Sachs may retain such fees as compensation for its services and expenses of distributing the Fund's Class A and Class C Shares.
+The distribution fees received by Goldman Sachs under the Plans (and, as applicable, CDSCs) on Class A, Class C and Class R Shares may be sold by Goldman Sachs as Distributor to entities which provide financing for payments to Intermediaries in respect of sales of Class A, Class C and Class R Shares.
+To the extent such fees are not paid to such dealers, Goldman Sachs may retain such fees as compensation for its services and expenses of distributing the Funds' Class A, Class C and Class R Shares.

-Under each Plan, Goldman Sachs, as Distributor of the Fund's Class A and Class C Shares, will provide to the Trustees of the Trust for their review, and the Trustees of the Trust will review at least quarterly, a written report of the services provided and amounts expended by Goldman Sachs under the Plans and the purposes for which such services were performed and expenditures were made.
+Under each Plan, Goldman Sachs, as Distributor of each Fund's Class A, Class C and Class R Shares, will provide to the Trustees of the Trust for their review, and the Trustees of the Trust will review at least quarterly a written report of the services provided and amounts expended by Goldman Sachs under the Plans and the purposes for which such services were performed and expenditures were made.